TAMU-CPT/lims-backend/README.md

 ## Development Setup

+You will need to have GDAL stuff available.
+(On debian, `apt-get install gdal-bin`)

 Docker is a pre-requisite for this.

 ```
+$ pip install -r requirements.txt
 $ make pg_launch
 # should print some ID number, you can ignore this
 $ make pg_logs